EvoluxBR/verto-docs/_posts/2015-10-19-hanging-up-a-call.md

 ## Binding click

-Inside our bootstrap function add event bindings with a function callback so that we know when user clicked our Make Call button:
+Inside our bootstrap function add event bindings with a function callback so that we know when user clicked our Hang Up Call button:

 ```javascript
 function bootstrap(status) {